brousalis/jekyll-category-list/README.md

 ## Usage

-If you're using Jekyll, add the categorylist.rb file to your _plugins directory.
+If you're using Jekyll, add the category_list.rb file to your _plugins directory.
 This will give you the helper `category_list`.
 In your views, you can use this function to print out a list of categories:

     {% category_list %}

+Then copy or include the category_list.css styles into your project.
 The list looks something like this:

 ![](http://github.com/brousalis/jekyll-category-list/raw/master/category-name.png)